xKDR/TSFrames.jl/docs/src/user_guide.md

 ```

 `vcat` also works similarly but merges two datasets by rows.
 This
-method also uses certain strategies to check for certain conditions
+method also uses certain strategies provided via `colmerge` argument
+to check for certain conditions before doing the merge, throwing an
-before doing the merge, throwing an error if the conditions are not
+error if the conditions are not satisfied.

-satisfied. `setequal` merges only if both objects have same column
+`colmerge` can be passed `setequal` which merges only if both objects
-names, `orderequal` merges only if both objects have same column names
+have same column names, `orderequal` which merges only if both objects
-and columns are in the same order, `intersect` merges only the columns
+have same column names and columns are in the same order, `intersect`
-which are common to both objects, and `union` which merges even if the
+merges only the columns which are common to both objects, and `union`
-columns differ between the two objects, the resulting object has the
+which merges even if the columns differ between the two objects, the
-columns filled with `missing`, if necessary.
+resulting object has the columns filled with `missing`, if necessary.

 For `vcat`, if the values of `Index` are same in the two objects then
 all the index values along with values in other columns are kept in